Van Security: 8 Systems Rated for UK Trades (2026) featured image

 A deadlock uses a key-operated bolt and works independently of factory locking.
 A hook lock uses a hooked bolt that grabs onto the door frame; it is stronger than a deadlock against door peel attacks.
 A slamlock automatically locks when the door closes.
 For maximum security, many fitters combine a deadlock AND a hook lock on rear doors.

 A slamlock automatically locks the van door the instant it closes.
 There is no fumbling with keys or forgetting to lock up.
 The door locks itself.
-This is particularly useful if you are making multiple stops throughout the day: deliveries, house calls, site visits.
+This is ideal if you are making multiple stops throughout the day: deliveries, house calls, site visits.
 Every time the door shuts, the van is secured.

 Who it is for